wisepythagoras/honeyshell/README.md

 ```
 Usage of ./honeyshell:
   -banner string
-    	The banner for the SSH server (default "OpenSSH_7.4p1 Raspbian-10+deb9u3")
+        The banner for the SSH server (default "SSH-2.0-OpenSSH_7.4p1 Raspbian-10+deb9u3")
   -key string
         The RSA key to use
+  -plugins string
+        The path to the folder containing the plugins
   -port int
         The port the deamon should run on (default 22)
   -user string
         Set the permissions to a certain user (ie 'nobody')
   -verbose
         Print out debug messages
+  -vfs string
+        The path to the VFS (virtual file system) JSON file
 ```

 Example usage: